Understanding support and resistance levels is one of the most essential skills in technical analysis. Let’s break it down.

 Figure 3.4 shows the scenario to avoid, but that you must be prepared for.
 A short (sell) position was entered at the top of the range, near the high and resistance level, with a stop loss on the other side of resistance.
 From the selling point, the price rises back to, and through, the upper end of the range, instead of falling.
 In doing so, it hits and triggers the stop loss.
 This position is therefore exited with a loss.
 Note: please be aware that this is a very basic outline of a possible trading plan.
 You should never stop learning and practicing in this area.

-A pattern is ‘confirmed’ once the support or resistance levels are broken.
-Otherwise it is only a probable or provisional pattern.
+A pattern is only confirmed once the support or resistance levels are broken.
+Until then, it remains a potential pattern that might or might not play out.

 Disclaimer: Century Financial Consultancy LLC (“CFC”) is Limited Liability Company incorporated under the Laws of UAE and is duly licensed and regulated by the Emirates Securities and Commodities Authority of UAE (SCA).
 This document is a marketing material and is for informational purposes only and must not be construed to be an advice to invest or otherwise in any investment or financial product.
 CFC does not guarantee as to adequacy, accuracy, completeness or reliability of any information or data contained herein and under no circumstances whatsoever none of such information or data be construed as an advice or trading strategy or recommendation to deal (Buy/Sell) in any investment or financial product.
 CFC is not responsible or liable for any result, gain or loss, based on this information, in whole or in part.